It’s no secret that as an airline pilot, I’m always on the move. Having the best of suitcases is not just a desire, it’s a necessity.

 As always, thanks for reading!

-Note: as an affiliate for Amazon, I do receive commissions if you purchase any product listed.
-My reviews are 100% honest; I own every single type of suitcase listed above and do not compromise for the little commission received.
+Note: as an affiliate, I can receive commissions, at no charge to you, if you clink an above link and purchase any product listed.
+My reviews are 100% honest; I own/have owned every single type of suitcase listed above and do not compromise.